RoaringBitmap/RoaringBitmap/README.md

         RoaringBitmap rr = RoaringBitmap.bitmapOf(1,2,3,1000);
         RoaringBitmap rr2 = new RoaringBitmap();
         rr2.add(4000L,4255L);
+        rr.select(3); // would return the third value or 1000
+        rr.rank(2); // would return the rank of 2, which is index 1

         RoaringBitmap rror = RoaringBitmap.or(rr, rr2);// new bitmap
         rr.or(rr2); //in-place computation